 K-12 Partner Programs

 Every year, ArtPrize partners with local arts and cultural institutions to provide a wealth of diverse educational opportunities for classrooms of all grade levels.
-Check out our Teacher Packets for program details, then register your school group on Eventbrite and start planning your school trip!
+Check out our Teacher Packets for program details, then register your school group and start planning your school trip!

 Our 2013 partner institutions included: